paul-roman/electron-node-loader/README.md

 ]
 ```

-If you're using `electorn-builder` for production, just replace `electron-node-loader` with `electron-node-loader&prod=true`.
+If you're using `electorn-builder` for production, just add `prod: true` to the `options` object of the loader.
 You also need to add these lines in your `package.json`:
 ```json
 "files": [
   "!scripts",